lzh-mb-mod/RTSCamera/README.md

   - **New:** Allows automatic fast forward in hideout.

 - Command System

+  - Reworked the command system in the base game.

+  - **New:** Allows to add order to queue to let troops execute orders one by one.
+For example, move along a given path and then shooting/charging.

+  - **New:** When giving orders to multiple formations:

+    - Relative positions/directions of selected formations are locked in moving order and turning order.

+    - Layout between selected formations are improved when player drags on the ground.

+  - **New:** Fix issues related with formation width and unit spacing in the base game.

   - Issue focus charge command by clicking middle button on enemy units.